Superior cervical ganglion

 tributaries draining into the internal jugular veins 6

 The superior cervical ganglion provides sympathetic innervation to the head and neck.
 The lower pole of the ganglion is connected to the sympathetic trunk and receives preganglionic nerve fibers.
-Post-ganglionic fibers of superior cervical ganglion are contained in the internal carotid nerve (a.k.a. internal carotid plexus), which runs superiorly along the internal carotid artery to enter the cranial cavity through the carotid canal 7.
+Postganglionic fibers emerging from the superior cervical ganglion ascend to the head via nerve plexuses surrounding arteries, primarily via the internal carotid plexus and external carotid plexus 12.

-A medial branch containing preganglionic efferent fibers forms a cardiac branch which courses inferiorly between the common carotid artery and longus colli muscle to join the deep part of the cardiac plexus.
-It receives fibers as it descends in the mid neck from the external laryngeal nerve, vagal cardiac branches and in the root of the neck fibers from the recurrent laryngeal nerve.
+One or more medial branches containing preganglionic efferent fibers forms the superior cardiac nerve which courses inferiorly between the common carotid artery and longus colli muscle to join the deep part of the cardiac plexus.
+As it descends in the mid neck, it receives nerve fibers from the external laryngeal nerve and vagal cardiac branches, and in root of the neck fibers from the recurrent laryngeal nerve.

 The ganglion supplies 7: